 In a society dominated by schools run by the church, Luis staunchly advocated the concept of Escola Neuter or a Neutral School, which would place education beyond all the limitations of faith and creed.
 Luis believed that this was the only way of establishing a liberal and tolerant society.
 He also wrote a number of books espousing his ideas of reshaping Goan society such as ‘The Comunidades and the Cult’ (1914), ‘The Castes’ (1915), ‘India and her Problems’ (1924), and ‘About an Idea’ (1928).

 His writings also aimed at creating political consciousness which led to the establishment of the Congresso Provincial in 1916, in Goa.
 This was a local organization of prominent Goan citizens, formed to voice the issues of Goans to the Portuguese Government at Lisbon.
-Its purpose, composition and functioning was not very different from the early days of the Indian National Congress.
+Its purpose, composition and functioning were not very different from the early days of the Indian National Congress.
 In fact, it is quite interesting to note, how both the freedom movements in British India and Portuguese Goa evolved in parallel, following the same trajectory.

 On 22nd January 1900, Luis teamed up with reputed Goan writer Professor Messias Gomes to launch Goa’s first newspaper ‘O Heraldo’.
 He was just 22 years old at the time.
 He wrote scathing columns attacking the Portuguese Government and the reactionary thinking of Hindu and Catholic intellectuals.
 A few years later, he also started writing columns for other publications and magazines such as O Nacionalista and O Commercio, building public opinion in favour of progressive ideas.